 What does it cost to remove Japanese knotweed?

 Costs for Japanese knotweed removal vary depending on the area that has been affected and the form of treatment that you opt for.
 In order to manually remove the rhizomes from beneath 4 square yards of the ground you would have to dig up 20 square yards.
 Take into account the removal of any paving or pipes and the costs could be up to £1,000 per visible square yard.

 Another option is to attack the plant with an industrial-strength weedkiller.
 Although this option is undeniably cheaper it’s a long-term solution—the costs of around £2,000 to £5,000 are spread out over a number of years.
 These may seem like big investments but it’s better than simply ignoring your problem.
 Left unchallenged Japanese knotweed can spread like a virus across land and into buildings, leeching anywhere from 5-20% off the value of your home.

-We can help identify your potential knotweed problem and hire a professional team to remove it, in some cases we can even recover your costs.
-If you think you might have Japanese knotweed in your garden, or on your land, then please send us an email to firstname.lastname@example.org or call us on 0151 242 9050.
+If you think you’ve found Japanese knotweed and would like some advice on what to do next, then you can contact us.
+As Japanese Knotweed Specialists, we can help identify your Japanese knotweed problem and hire a professional team to remove it, in some cases we can even recover your costs.
+If you think you’ve spotted Japanese knotweed on your land, or in your neighbour’s garden, then please send us an email to firstname.lastname@example.org or call us on 0151 242 9050.